godotengine/godot-docs/tutorials/xr/a_better_xr_start_script.rst

 On visible state
 ----------------

-This signal is emitted by OpenXR when our game becomes visible but is not focussed.
+This signal is emitted by OpenXR when our game becomes visible but is not focused.
-This is a bit of a weird description in OpenXR but it basically means that our game has just started and we're about to switch to the focussed state next, that the user has opened a system menu or the users has just took their headset off.
+This is a bit of a weird description in OpenXR but it basically means that our game has just started and we're about to switch to the focused state next, that the user has opened a system menu or the user has just took their headset off.

-On receiving this signal we'll update our focussed state, we'll change the process mode of our node to disabled which will pause processing on this node and it's children, and emit our ``focus_lost`` signal.
+On receiving this signal we'll update our focused state, we'll change the process mode of our node to disabled which will pause processing on this node and its children, and emit our ``focus_lost`` signal.

 If you've added this script to your root node,